 "What perspective is that, Reeve?"
 Greene asked, sardonically.
-He stood of these gigantic aliens of yours killed a horse, or that he did it with one blow?
-They can break necks with the same effortlessness that you or
+He stood with fingertips poised on Todd's desk, not as loud or insistent a gesture as the angry woman's but somehow much more menacing.
+"That one of these gigantic aliens of yours killed a horse, or that he did it with one blow?
+They can break necks with the same effortlessness that you or I would use to brush away dust.